TzuChieh/TzuChieh.github.io/pages/core_engine/core_engine_contributing_coding_standard.md

 * Pointers and references:
   * Declare like this `ICommand* command`
   * **Not** like this `ICommand *command`
-* Define functions/methods as `inline`, not when declaring them.
+* If needed, define functions/methods as `inline`, not when declaring them.
 * Do **not** to use `new` and `delete` directly.

 ## Primitive Type Aliasing